dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### Moq.EntityFrameworkCore

-This library helps you mocking EntityFramework contexts.
-Now you will be able to test methods that are using `DbSet<TEntity>` or `DbQuery<TEntity>` from `DbContext` in an effective way.
+This library helps you mock EntityFramework contexts.
+It allows you to test methods that are using `DbSet<TEntity>` or `DbQuery<TEntity>` from `DbContext` in an effective way.

 For EF Core: 3, 5, 6, 7.